-- Amazon offers a welcome box after you set up a registry and someone buys something worth $10 off of your registry (maybe you have a kind friend or relative you can convince to do this for you?).
-Sign up for Amazon’s Baby Registry here!
+Amazon offers a FREE Baby Welcome Box after you set up a registry and someone buys something worth $10 off of your registry (maybe you have a kind friend or relative you can convince to do this for you?).

-- Target offers a welcome bag at customer service after you set up a registry in-store or if you bring in proof of your registry that you set up online.
-Sign up for Target’s Baby Registry here!
+Target offers a welcome bag at customer service after you set up a registry in-store or if you bring in proof of your registry that you set up online.

-- BuyBuyBaby offers a welcome bag when you set up a registry and go into the store to request one.
-Sign up for BuyBuyBaby’s Baby Registry here!
+BuyBuyBaby offers a welcome bag when you set up a registry and go into the store to request one.

-- Walmart has an option to request a welcome box when you set up a registry online.
-Sign up for Walmart’s Baby Registry here!
+Walmart has an option to request a welcome box when you set up a registry online.

 Also, having a baby means lots of stuff. this goes extra if you have a car or two.
 Take all your samples and place them in your diaper bag, in your car, in your stroller.
-This way you always have diapers, wipes, and cream in various places in case you need them.
+This way, you always have diapers, wipes, and creams in various places in case you need them.
 The mini packages of wipes and diapers are really great for this.
-Just throw into your diaper bag and glove compartment and you don’t need to remember to pack them each time you leave the house.
+Just throw them into your diaper bag and glove compartment, and you don’t need to remember to pack them each time you leave the house.

-Signing up for the following programs will net you tons of freebies, coupons and samples.
+Signing up for the following programs will net you tons of freebies, coupons, and samples.
 All you have to do is give them your information.
-Be warned: you will got lots of promo materials from all these companies.
+Be warned: you will get lots of promo materials from all these companies.
 I thought it was worth it!

 These companies all send coupons not just for their products but often for other products as well.
-For example, I have gotten coupon codes for photo books and birth announcements cards from Snapfish and other promo items which are really useful or fun to have.
+For example, I have gotten coupon codes for photo books and birth announcement cards from Snapfish and other promo items, which are really useful or fun to have.

-If you are planning on pumping than you should definitely go check whether your insurance company offers a free breast pump.
-The Affordable Care Act mandated that insurance companies provide a breast pump to new mothers so check with your insurance coverage to find out how to get one that is covered by your insurance company.
+If you are planning on pumping, you should definitely check whether your insurance company offers a free breast pump.
+The Affordable Care Act mandated that insurance companies provide a breast pump to new mothers, so check with your insurance coverage to find out how to get one that is covered by your insurance company.

 Preparing for a baby means saving!

 Save as much money as possible!
-Even with all these deals and freebies, babies and then kids, are super expensive.
-With many mothers in the United States not being offered paid maternity leave the cost of having a baby is pretty hefty, even if your job is protected by FMLA.
+Even with all these deals and freebies, babies, and then kids are super expensive.
+With many mothers in the United States not being offered paid maternity leave, the cost of having a baby is pretty hefty, even if FMLA protects your job.
 You can lessen the blow by saving as much money as possible.
-Save as much as you can, even if it’s not enough, every little bit helps.
+Save as much as you can, even if it’s not enough.
+Every little bit helps.

-If you can cash flow the baby and family leave and still have some money left over than consider starting a savings account or 529 college account for your kids.
-Especially if you are low-income, having some money set aside for big expenses in your child’s future is a really good idea.
-If kind relatives or friends give money as a gift do whatever you can to take that money and put it away for either you or your kid to use in the future.
+If you can cash flow, the baby, and family leave and still have some money left over, then consider starting a savings account or 529 college account for your kids.
+Especially if you are low-income, having some money set aside for big expenses in your child’s future is an excellent idea.
+If kind relatives or friends give money as a gift, do whatever you can to take that money and put it away for either you or your kid to use in the future.
 You can even start a college savings plan if that is something you want to do.

 You can sign up when your babies are literally just born so you can get started on your home library right away!
 Click below to get free books for your kids!